kali-physi-hacker/church-management/README.md

 is going to be `desmond-implementing-authentication`, where **desmond** is the name of the person implementing the feature

+#### Push your feature addition
+After you're done working on your feature and you want to push the changes follow the instructions
+**NOTE**
+Make sure you're in the `backend` folder of the `church_management` project
+1. Run black to format the code.  `black --line-length=117 .`
+2. Run: `python manage.py test --settings=church_management.settings_dev` and make sure all tests are passing
+3. Push your code: `git push -u origin [the name of your branch]`.
+For instance your branch name is: `desmond-implementing-authentication`, the command is going to be `git push -u origin desmond-implementing-authentication`
+4. Go and make a PR (Pull Request) from within your local repo copy

 #### Command Guides
 1. Clone a project --> `git clone [the-project-link]`
 2. Create a branch --> `git checkout -b [branch-name]`